mikeshwe/mcp_os_demo/README.md

 - Embeddings are generated using **local models** (ChromaDB) - no API key required!
 - `OPENAI_API_KEY` is **optional** - only needed for LLM-generated investment thesis and risks
 - If `OPENAI_API_KEY` is not set, the system will use fallback content
+- `LLM_MODEL` configures the OpenAI model used by all agents (IngestionAgent, KPIComputationAgent, ContentGenerationAgent)
+- Default model is `gpt-3.5-turbo`; can be changed to `gpt-4`, `gpt-4-turbo`, etc.

 ### 3. Start MCP Server